 So coffee prince says, “Never mind!
 I don’t need your loan.
 I’ll do it myself.”
 Grandma hangs up the phone, and very, very pleased remarks …

 It was part of her grand plan!
 You see, grandma is really dying of cancer and wants to make sure he is responsible enough to take part in what she has built.
 Coffee prince originally demanded $150,000 for capital expenditures but she only gave him $50,000 to teach him the value of money and how it can be scarce.
 Coffee Prince doesn’t know about grandma’s health condition.
-She says she has lived a good life and now that it’s time to check out of the mortal coil, she will put everything in order and play video games on the computer.
+She says she has lived a good life and now that it’s time to fall off the mortal coil, she will put everything in order and play video games on the computer.

 Seriously, Coffee Grandma, you are awesome.